Mastering CPR and First Aid Techniques

 Step 6: Start CPR - Chest Compressions

-• Compress the chest hard and fast at a rate of 100-120 compressions per minute.
-Allow the chest to fully recoil between compressions.
+• Compress the chest at a rate of 100-120 compressions per minute, allowing the chest to fully recoil (come back up) between compressions.

 Step 7: Provide Rescue Breaths